Sunday, July 19, 2020

 Ended: 2017

-The very last hurrah for classic Looney Tunes on Cartoon Network came and went with a blink of an eye in 2017.
+The very last hurrah for classic Looney Tunes on Cartoon Network it seemed came and went with a blink of an eye in 2017.
 Even with the newly launched Boomerang app, Cartoon Network tried again airing classic Looney Tunes.
 The package was slimmer compared to Boomerang's small offerings containing ONLY cartoons 1954 and up.
 The package quickly came to an end that same year.

 Grade: F

 The best way to describe this package is trying to revive someone who is about to pass on using a ventilator or life support, but sadly the only quality of life is on life support.
 The a.a.p. package will be remembered as the longest lasting package with over 40 years airing on many stations.
 This one is the shortest lasting package.........one week.
 The reason, I assume, is that someone got a slap on the wrist as this is NOT what Cartoon Network was supposed to air which is literally just Teen Titans Go.
-The only positive from it was one last airing of What's Opera Doc and Show Biz Bugs on the network, but they were mixed in cartoons like Chaser on the Rocks and Just Plane Beep .
+The only positive from it were cartoons like What's Opera Doc and Show Biz Bugs on the network, but they were mixed in cartoons like Chaser on the Rocks and Just Plane Beep .
 They belonged to Boomerang now.
 Looney Tunes would continue to exist years later on Cartoon Network with repeats of Baby Looney Tunes on the new Cartoonito block and a new series for the block entitled Bugs Bunny Builders.
 Some airings of HBO's Looney Tunes Cartoons also appeared and a movie block would be named after Acme.
-There are plans for a new Tweety series, but they could have fallen through the cracks due to the merger with Discovery Media.
+There were plans for a new Tweety series, but they have fallen through the cracks due to the merger with Discovery Media.

 TV Shows: Looney Tunes on Cartoon Network